eslint/eslint/docs/rules/no-restricted-modules.md

 Disallowing usage of specific Node.js modules can be useful if you want to control the available methods, a developer can use, to implement a feature.

-This way you can block usage of the `fs` module if you want disallow file system access.
+This way you can block usage of the `fs` module if you want to disallow file system access.
 Blocking the `os` module can be useful if you don't want to allow any operating system specific code.

 ## Rule Details